Royal-Navy/design-system/packages/docs-site/src/library/pages/components/button.md

 For forms, the Large button has been created so it sits at the same height as the [textInput](/components/textInput) component.
 The small and xLarge buttons are available for specific use cases where the primary/large buttons are unsuitable.

 ### Hierarchy & Placement
-Creating visual hierarchy in your UI is important as it helps the user understand the main actions of your page or component.
+Creating visual hierarchy in your user interface (UI) is important as it helps the user to understand the main actions of your page.
 The Primary, Secondary, and Tertiary buttons have different application use cases, so be sure to read the following sections to understand when to use these variations.

 ---